ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

     - Automatic scaling
     - Application health monitoring
 - AWS CloudFormation
-  - Infrastructor as code by building an enviroment from a template
+  - Infrastructure as code by building an environment from a template
   - Template is a JSON or YAML file that describes the resources you want to provision
   - Stack: collection of resources that are created and managed as a single unit